jonathansaha/llm-router-interface/README.md

 Most of the files are iteration of same things.
 Start working from last one, middleware10.py.

-pdf_utils.py and clean.py were used to make and cleaning the text files from pdf, for giving context to LLMs.
+pdf_utils.py and clean.py were used to make and clean the text files from pdf, for giving context to LLMs.

 Steps: